 Much software that developers write needs system administrators to install some aspects on the server to run it.
 For example, to run a PHP code written by developers, sysadmins need to install a PHP runtime environment on the server.
-The sysadmins need to install the .NET runtime on the servers to run a .NET application.
+Likewise, the sysadmins need to install the .NET runtime on the servers to run a .NET application.

-Containers, in their core, are not like virtual machines.
-The basic concept is that the containerized application runs just like usual, but the operating system (Linux, Windows) simulates a different environment.
-For example, the operating system can show the application only a part of the disk, or a different folder structure.
+Containers, at their core, are not like virtual machines.
+The basic concept is that the containerized application runs like usual, but the operating system (Linux, Windows) simulates a different environment.
+For example, the operating system can show the application only a part of the disk or a different folder structure.
 It can also route the network traffic differently, limit the CPU and memory the application can use.
 Still, fundamentally, the app is running on the same operating system as the host.
 This is different from virtual machines, where each virtual machine on a host system has its operating system.

 Containers offer a remedy for the situation by packing the runtime environment and the software together.
 The process works as follows:

 - Preparing the recipe on how to create a runtime environment.
-The recipe documents both the creation-process and the execution by the container system of the container-image.
+The recipe documents both the creation process and the execution by the container system of the container image.

-- Pushing the container-image into a container registry, where all servers can fetch the new image.
+- Pushing the container image into a container registry, where all servers can fetch the new image.

-This has a distinct advantage that installing the application is documented, and the container can be tested in its entirety before shipping it to a production system.
+This has a distinct advantage in that installing the application is documented, and the container can be tested in its entirety before shipping it to a production system.

 A concept called Container Registry eases the process of moving container images between servers.
 This is a simple web service where containers can be uploaded and downloaded.
 What’s more, the upload does not take as a single file, but multiple parts called layers.
 These layers build on top of each other and contain only the difference to the previous layer.
-This way, if a build process takes multiple steps, only the parts need to be uploaded that have changed between two build runs.
+This way, if a build process takes multiple steps, only the parts that need to be uploaded have changed between two build runs.